Raven logo

 Pricing

 Both store your notes as plain .md files.
 Both use [[wiki-links]].
-Choose Raven for Apple-native software with no setup.
-Choose Obsidian for a cross-platform tool with a deep plugin ecosystem and a graph view.
+Choose Raven for an instant Apple-native app around your files.
+Choose Obsidian for a cross-platform workspace with plugins and a graph view.

 Use your vault in Raven